cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

 {{< /gsHighlight >}}

 {{% gsTip title="Tip" %}}
-`ctx.operation.max_retries` can be configured in Cloudify's manager blueprint.
-More information can be found in the [Workflows ]({{< relref "workflows/error-handling.md" >}}) section.
+`ctx.operation.max_retries` can be configured in the Cloudify Manager blueprint.
+Additional information is located in the [Workflows ]({{< relref "workflows/error-handling.md" >}}) section.
 {{% /gsTip %}}

-# Error Handling
+## Handling Errors

-Cloudify's workflows framework distinguishes between two kinds of errors:
+The Cloudify workflows framework distinguishes between two types of error:

-- Recoverable errors - Cloudify's workflows will retry operations which raised such errors where all Python errors are treated as recoverable errors.
+- Recoverable errors - Cloudify workflows will retry operations that generated such errors, where all Python errors are treated as recoverable errors.
-- Non-recoverable errors - Errors which should not be retried and it's up to the workflow to decide how to handle them.
+- Non-recoverable errors - Errors that should not be retried and the workflow determines how to handle them.

-In our current start operation, we don't verify that the webserver was actually started and listening on the specified port.
+In the current start operation, there is no verification that the Webserver was actually started and is listening on the specified port.

-In this step we'll implement a `verify_server_is_up` method which will raise a non-recoverable error if the server was not started in a reasonable period of time:
+In this step, a `verify_server_is_up` method is implemented that generates a non-recoverable error if the server was not started within a reasonable period of time:

 {{< gsHighlight  python >}}
 import os